-HairMax offers their customers a complete line of hair care products, including scalp treatments, supplements, keratin fibers, and more.
+HairMax offers their customers a complete line of hair care products, including shampoos, conditioners, scalp treatments, supplements, keratin fibers, and accessories.

 HairMax’s Lasercombs are clinically studied and FDA cleared for both men and women.
 The company even claims that over 90% of their customers experience “noticeable benefits” with continue use.